kokokino/backlog_beacon/documentation/HUB_SPOKE_STRATEGY.md

 Backlog Beacon is a video game collection management app, similar to Darkadia or Backloggery.
 It allows users to:
 - Track games they own, are playing, or have completed
 - Import collections from Darkadia CSV exports
-- Browse their collection on a 3D rendered bookshelf
+- Browse their collection on a 3D rendered beanstalk
 - (Future) Import from Steam, GOG, and other platforms

 ### Subscription Requirements